uptrace/bun-docs/docs/guide/queries.md

 ## Design

 Bun's goal is to help you write good SQL, not to hide it behind awkward constructs.
-It is a good idea to write and test your query using CLI for your database, then to rewrite in using Bun's query builder.
+It is a good idea to start writing and testing queries using CLI for your database (for example, psql), and then re-construct resulting queries using Bun's query builder.

-The main bun features are:
+The main features are:

 - Splitting long queries into logically separated blocks.
-- Replacing `?` placeholders with properly escaped values.
+- Replacing `?` placeholders with properly escaped values (see `bun.Ident` and `bun.Safe`).
-- Generating the list of columns and some joins for Go models.
+- Generating the list of columns and some [joins](relations.md) from Go models.

 For example, the following Go code: